 An employee shall use the Grievance Procedure for resolving disputes regarding employee termination, employee discipline or workplace safety issues covered by this Procedure.
 The City of La Crosse expects an employee and management to exercise reasonable efforts to resolve any questions, problems or misunderstandings prior to utilizing the Grievance Procedure.
-An employee subject to a contractual grievance procedure shall follow the contractual grievance procedure to the extent those procedures cover the matters covered by the Grievance Procedure.
-An employee subject to statutory dispute resolution procedures shall be subject to those procedures to the extent those procedures cover the matters covered by the Grievance Procedure.
+An employee subject to a contractual grievance procedure shall follow the contractual grievance procedure to the extent those procedures cover the matters covered by the Grievance Procedures to the extent those procedures cover the matters covered by the Grievance Procedure.